If you are going to be spending the next 15 years with a pet, you will want to make sure that you get the best one possible.

 Since these dogs are so big, you will find that they are relatively uncomfortable in smaller living areas like apartments.

 I would recommend buying one of these dogs if you live in a house with sufficient extra space for a Labernese to thrive, as this breed can grow claustrophobic.

 What is the Life Expectancy of the Labernese?

 Unfortunately, life expectancy is one area in which the Labernese does not excel.
-In fact, you will find that this dog breed is particularly susceptible to early death.
+You will find that this dog breed is particularly susceptible to an early death.

 Dogs of this breed usually live between 7 and 12 years for a wide range of reasons, but mostly due to their large size.

 When dogs are bigger, there is just that much more that can go wrong with their bodies, and the Labernese is a massive example of a canine.